Dacili/Nswag-client-generation-with-Swagger/README.md

 And run it with cmd:  nswag run **nswagNewOne.nswag** /runtime:NetCore21
 You can do the same, to extract this command in package json as:  "updateClient2": "nswag run nswagNewOne.nswag /runtime:NetCore21"

+## Now you have generated clients, and they are ready for use!
+Yaaay